-Uplift Education's mission is to create and sustain public schools of excellence that empower students to reach their highest potential in college and the global marketplace and that inspires in students a life-long love of learning, achievement and service in order to positively change their world.
+Uplift Education's mission is to create and sustain public schools of excellence that empower students to reach their highest potential in college and the global marketplace and that inspires in students a life-long love of learning, achievement, and service in order to positively change their world.

-To achieve this mission, it is imperative that a School's environment be safe, secure and free from disruption.
-Scholars are expected to demonstrate behavior appropriate to the learning environment, to treat other scholars, School personnel, and visitors with respect.
-As such, each scholar is expected to:
+To achieve this mission, it is imperative that a school's environment be safe, secure and free from disruption.
+Scholars are expected to follow the code at every level.
+However, when applicable, scholars will be provided the opportunity to take responsibility for their misconduct and repair harm, if possible.